"a spectacularly creative young pianist...a very poetic player" – Orange County Register

 "masterfully played" – Lübecker Nachrichten

 Kai is able and mostly willing to play several genres of music on the piano he is familiar with, but his primary specializations are jazz and classical.
 In the past, he’s won some awards in festivals and competitions such as the West Virginia Intersection of Jazz and Classical Festival, the Rosalyn Tureck Fourth International Bach Competition, and the Celia Mendez Young Artists’ Beethoven Competition.
-Although he really enjoys playing in smaller house venues, he’s also been on bigger stages like the Weill Recital Hall in Carnegie Hall, the Jazz at the Lincoln Center, and the Lied Center of Kansas.
+Although he really enjoys playing in smaller house venues, he’s also been on bigger stages like the Weill Recital Hall in Carnegie Hall, the Jazz at the Lincoln Center, and the Laeiszhalle of Hamburg.

 Collaboration in the music world is something Kai's always excited about.
 He’s is currently a member of the Additive Color Ensemble, along with flutist Brian Allred and saxophonist David Berrios, where the three musicians engage in commissioning, educational outreach, and improvisation exploration projects.
 Through this group, Kai has found enjoyment lately experimenting with the structure of concerts and venues, understanding how the untrained ear perceives music, and designing concerts to best contextualize the music they perform.